thhung/Champs_GraphConV/README.md

 conda install -y -c rdkit rdkit
 ```

-In this experiment, serveral configuration and different neural network is experimented.
-It seems that adding the attention mechanism into network that has a significant impact on the performance rather than pure simple graph conv.
+In this experiment, serveral configurations and different neural networks are experimented.
+It seems that adding the attention mechanism into network has a significant impact on the performance rather than pure simple graph conv.